xavier114/iOS-Emulator/README.md

 - bug fix bootloop

 # iOS Emulator
 iOS Emulator for Windows.
+The Best iPhone OS Simulator!

 # How it works

 <pre>
-This emulator is based on a custom code made by me (no source code is stolen from Apple (to respect copyright)).
+This emulator is based on a custom code made by me (Every codes as been written from the ground up so no copyright issue with Apple Policy.).
 It works by using custom image file (.aimg) that contain UI and all ressource of a iPhone OS simulated copy.
 </pre>